Psyberify/Tech-Learning-Journey/Cybersecurity/DNS-Packet-Capture/README.md

 1. Select the corresponding response DNS packet has Standard query response and A www.cisco.com in the Info column.
 ![DNS response traffic](https://github.com/Psyberify/Tech-Learning-Journey/blob/186f21fab592dcf1a7a297e38053d0ca24e88956/Cybersecurity/DNS-Packet-Capture/screenshots/Exploring%20DNS%20traffic/DNS%20response%20traffic.png?raw=true)
 2. Expand Domain Name System (response).
 Then expand the Flags, Queries, and Answers.
-3. Observe the results.
+3. Observe the results to be the same with the nslookup result.
 4. Observe the CNAME and A records in the Answers details.
+They are the same with the nslookup results.

+## Conclusion

+This lab provided hands-on experience in capturing and analyzing DNS traffic using Wireshark.
+By examining both DNS queries and responses, I gained practical insight into how domain names are resolved to IP addresses and how DNS record types (A and CNAME) are represented in network packets.
+The exercise reinforced my understanding of network protocols and packet structures, while improving my skills in traffic analysis and troubleshooting which are key competencies for networking and cybersecurity work.